Loading...

 How to consume peanut butter, rice cake cracker without glucose spikes

-Add a source of protein, such as a boiled egg or a handful of almonds, to your meal.
-This can help slow down the absorption of carbohydrates and balance blood sugar levels.
+Incorporate a small serving of protein, such as a hard-boiled egg or a handful of nuts, alongside your snack to slow down the absorption of carbohydrates.

 Include Healthy Fats